phillipemoreira/FCamaraSPAProductsApplication.API/README.md

 # FCamaraSPAProductsApplication.API
-FCamara Full stack developer test: API
+FCamara Full stack developer test: API.

+This project demonstrated how to use ASP.NET web API token based authentication to access content that require authorization.

 ## It was developed using
   - Visual Studio 2015 Community Edition / ASPNET Web application